tomrains/tomrains.github.io/_posts/2020-10-31-full-stack-mern-app.md

 I wanted to build a full-stack app.
 I already knew and loved React, so I opted for a MERN stack app.
 First, I designed an overall architecture for the app.
 Then, I built the frontend React components.
 Next, I learned how Express and MongoDB and Mongoose tied into the overall picture, creating a backend.
 Then came much, much debugging. _**For a more in-depth explanation,**_ check out my long answer below.

 ## Can you give me a full, exhaustive/exhausting breakdown of the technologies you used to make the app?
 I'm so glad you asked.
-The answer is _yes._ If you don't want to read this, scroll down super far.
-There's one more question after this.
+The answer is _yes._ If you don't want to read this and just want my contact info, scroll down super far to the end of the page.

 Let's go through the letters of MERN to outline what the app can do and why.